aws/aws-cdk/packages/aws-cdk-lib/aws-logs/README.md

 ```

 When you use `KinesisDestination`, you can choose the method used to
-distribute log data to the destination by setting the `Distribution` property.
+distribute log data to the destination by setting the `distribution` property.

 ```ts
 import * as destinations from 'aws-cdk-lib/aws-logs-destinations';